GLOBAL MARKETS-Dollar slides on U.S. Mnuchin remarks, booming Europe

 Japan’s exports to China and Asia hit record levels as shipments rose for a 13th straight month in December and manufacturing growth hit a four-year high in January, pointing to an economy that powered through the fourth quarter and into 2018.

-The euro surge, meanwhile, comes ahead of Thursday’s European Central Bank meeting, which is in focus following recent commentary that the central bank could change its policy guidance early this year.
+Meanwhile the euro surged to a fresh three-year high of $1.2345 ahead of Thursday’s European Central Bank meeting, which is in focus following recent commentary that the central bank could change its policy guidance early this year.

 This after the euro zone’s economy outpaced that of the U.S. in 2017 and shows further signs of strength in the New Year.

-Most low-rated “peripheral” euro zone government bond yields are now trading at their lowest level against benchmark German peers for months and in some cases years; another sign of confidence in the region.
+Most low-rated “peripheral” euro zone government bond yields are now trading at their lowest level against benchmark German peers in years; another sign of confidence in the region.

 MSCI’s world equity index, which tracks shares in 47 countries, hit new highs in a continuation of a long running theme but on Wednesday it was a bit more of a mixed picture.